 HPR 2723 - Prevention & Care of Athletic Injuries.

-Theory and practice for the prospective athletic trainer or coach in the prevention and care of athletic injuries.
+This course covers the theory and practice for the prospective athletic trainer or coach in the prevention and care of athletic injuries.
 Three hours lecture.
 Three hours credit.

 HPR 2733 - Introduction to Athletic Training.